jambonbill/MIDIsocket/README.md

-# nodeMIDI
+# MIDIsocket

-MIDI over WebSocket for the whole family
+MIDI over WebSocket for the whole family \o/

-Allow to create virtual MIDI connections on your local network.
+Create virtual MIDI connections on your local network.

-Note that it can also work on the internet, but you probably dont want that, unless you dont mind latency.

-## Instalation
+## Installation

  - clone or download the repo
  - npm install